 In Music Technology BTEC we explore the music industry, sequencing, audio recording whilst working with industry standard equipment and programs.
 This course is developed mostly through assignments linked to real life situations as students really develop their understanding of the music industry.

-Lorna Denman is qualified with a BA Honours in Music, an MA in Music Performance and a GTP in Secondary Music.
+Lorna Denman is the Head of Music and is qualified with a BA Honours in Music, an MA in Music Performance and a GTP in Secondary Music.

 Events and Activities